-Besides the future-oriented calculation of implied market returns, we calculate implied returns for sectors.
-That offers an alternative and simplification to the ex-post analysis of the company's costs of capital via the CAPM.
-Using this approach, the calculation of sector betas via regression analyses is not necessary.
+In addition to the future-oriented calculation of implied market returns, we also calculate implied returns for sectors.
+This offers an alternative to and a simplification of the ex-post analysis of the company's costs of capital via the CAPM.
+Using this approach, the calculation of sector betas via regression analyses are not necessary.

 The implied sector returns shown on the following slides can be used as an indicator for the sector specific levered costs of equity.
-Those already consider a sector specific leverage.
-Because of this, another simplification is to renounce making adjustments with regards to the capital structure risk.
+These already consider a sector specific leverage.
+As a result, an additional simplification is to renounce making adjustments with regards to the capital structure risk.